andreimatetic/assignments/week1/Part2 Akamai.md

 7. In Akamai’s State of the Internet report, it refers to a possible DDoS team that the company thought was affecting a customer in Asia (starts on page 11).
 -	Describe what was happening.
     A: A customer in Asia received a high volume of traffic.
 As many as 875k requests/sec
 -	What did the team believe the source of the attack was?

+    A:
 -	What did the team actually discover?

+    A:

 8. What is an example of a performance issue with bot traffic?